Gapagapi1/AutoCarSim/README.md

 The simulation of the chassis is based on two points.

-Firstly, it utilises the Ackermann-Jeantaud steering system that allows the two steering wheels to be inscribed on two concentric circles, thereby applying the same steering force to the vehicle.
-For this, we consider an imaginary wheel at the center of the vehicle that is controlled by the steering wheel, and then calculate the angle of the other two wheels relative to this central wheel.
+Firstly, it incorporates the Ackermann-Jeantaud steering system, which ensures that the two steering wheels align on two concentric circles, thereby applying the same steering force to the vehicle.
+The system operates by conceptualizing an imaginary wheel at the vehicle's center, which is controlled by the steering wheel.
+From this central point, the angles of the other two wheels are calculated to maintain the correct trajectory and steering dynamics.

 <p align="center"> <img src="images/ackermann-jeantaud steering.png" alt="ackermann-jeantaud steering.png" width="320px"/> </p>

-Next, I also simulated the wheels using a ground detection point, which is calculated by firing a detection ray from the center of the wheel towards the ground.
-This allows for determining the distance between the ground and the wheel and thus simulating the force of the shock absorber.
-Subsequently, a collision box needs to be added around the wheel, which Unity enables one to do.
+Next, I also developed a simulation for the wheels that includes a ground detection point.
+This point is calculated by firing a detection ray from the center of the wheel toward the ground.
+This technique helps determine the distance between the ground and the wheel, allowing for the accurate simulation of the shock absorber’s force as it responds to varying terrain.
+Subsequently, a collision box is also added around the wheel.

 <p align="center"> <img src="images/wheel collision.png" alt="wheel collision.png" width="320px"/> </p>

 #### The Mechanical Aspects

-This car, which is rear-wheel drive, is modeled as a set of four components: the engine, the transmission, the differential, and the driving wheels.
+This rear-wheel drive car is modeled using four main components: the engine, the transmission, the differential, and the driving wheels.

 <p align="center"> <img src="images/vehicle parts.png" alt="vehicle parts.png" width="640px"/> </p>

-First, we model the transmission and the differential as systems of two gears, for which we calculate the gear ratio between the output and input gears, denoted as r.
+The transmission and the differential are conceptualized as a system of two gears.
+The gear ratio, denoted as *r*, is calculated between the output and input gears to establish how the power and torque are transmitted through these components.

-The engine simulation is based on a cycle.
-In fact, by tracing back through the transmission, the engine's rotation speed can be determined by averaging the rotation speed of the driving wheels, since this car is rear-wheel drive.
+The engine simulation is based on a cyclical process.
+By tracing back through the transmission, the engine's rotation speed can be determined by averaging the rotation speeds of the driving wheels.

-From this engine rotation speed, we read the force applied by the engine on the torque curve provided by the vehicle's manufacturer.
-It is then necessary to trace back down the transmission following the same principle and apply half of the calculated force to each of the two wheels.
+Once the engine's rotation speed is known, the force exerted by the engine is determined from the torque curve provided by the vehicle's manufacturer.
+This force is then traced back down through the transmission in a similar fashion.
+Ultimately, half of the calculated force is applied to each of the driving wheels.

 <p align="center"> <img src="images/formula explanation.png" alt="formula explanation.png" width="840px"/> </p>